-LOS ANGELES (CNS) - Viewing parties for the telecasts of today's U.S.- England 2019 FIFA Women's World Cup semifinal will be held at Banc of California Stadium and various other locations in Los Angeles County.
+LOS ANGELES (CNS) - Viewing parties for the telecasts of Thursday's U.S.-Sweden 2019 FIFA Women's World Cup game will be held at Banc of California Stadium and other locations in Los Angeles County.

-The party at The Fields LA, the food court attached to Banc of California Stadium, will begin at noon, coinciding with the start of the game from Stade de Lyon in Lyon, France.
+The party at The Fields LA, the food court attached to Banc of California Stadium, will begin at noon, coinciding with the start of the Group F game from Stade Oceane in Le Havre in northern France.

 Parties organized by various chapters of American Outlaws, a nationwide support group for the U.S. men's and women's national soccer teams, will be held in the following locations: